How the engine works

 // Inputs

-A full intake is 8.
+Up to 24 a year at full capacity.
 Not every team graduates — model conservatively.

 TAO price assumption